 “The single-family home remains the most popular housing style, with 384 units sold,” Pawlowski said.
 “Apartment sales saw the largest gain in average price, at $454,421, up 19.6% compared to the same time a year ago.”

-The single-family home remains on top of the local buyers’ preferences, with 892 sales in June.
-The table below shows the June benchmark prices for all housing types and how they stack up against the values from a year ago.
+The following table shows the July benchmark prices for all housing types in LSTAR’s jurisdiction and how they stack up against the values from the previous year.

 |MLS® Home Price Index Benchmark Prices|

-According to a research report, a total of $73,250 in ancillary expenditures is generated by the average housing transaction in Ontario over a period of three years from the date of purchase.
-“This means that our June home sales could potentially generate more than $87 million back into the local economy within the next few years,” Lane said.
+According to a research report by Altus Group, a total of $73,250 in ancillary expenditures is generated by the average housing transaction in Ontario over a period of three years from the date of purchase.
+“This means over the next few years, the sales in July could potentially generate more than $37 million in spin-off spending to our local economy,” Pawlowski said.